dianasgit/Graphs_Theory_Exercises_Python/README.md

 ########################### MATRIX #############################

 TRANSPOSITION = is created by turning/swapping rows into columns and columns into rows.

 mx1 = column vector.
 1xn = row vector.

-All matrix vector without the transposition sign ARE column vector... they will only be a row vector when it han the transposition sign.
+All matrix vector without the transposition sign ARE column vector... they will only be a row vector when it has the transposition sign.

+DIAGONAL MATRIX = all elements outside the main diagonal are zero.
+The main diagonal can be ani number, even zero.
+The all zero matrix is a special type of diagonal matrix

+TRIANGULAR MATRIX = is upper triangular if the upper of the main diagonal are numbers and the bottom is all zero, end lower triangular otherwise.

+IDENTITY MATRIX = is a Diagonal matrix where all elements in the main diagonal are = 1.
+Is denoted by E.

+SIMETRIC MATRIX = If you transpose a matrix and it maintains the same ->  A = At.
+The matrix must be square!
+Every square diagonal and all square Identy are symmetric.

+SKEW-SIMETRIC =  A = -At

+DECOMPOSITION THEOREM: ANY Square matrix A can be represented by the sum of A = B+C where B is symetric and C is skew-symetric of A.
+B= 0,5*(A+At)
+C= 0,5*(A-At)

+ADITION OF MATRIX = just add elements of the same position.

+IN ADDITION THOSE LAWS APPLIE:
+*COMMUTATIVE: A+B= B+A
+*ASSOCIATIVE: A+(B+C) = (A+B)+C
+*ZERO MATRIX IS THE NEUTRAL ELEMENT IN ADITION: A+0 = O+A = A

+SCALAR MULTIPLICATION = it just multiply each element of the matrix by a scalar (any real number different then zero).
+The following laws applied:
+*ASSOCIATIVE: (x*y)*A = x* (y*A)
+*DISTRIBUTIVE: (x+y)*A = x*A+ y*A
+or     x*(A+B) = x*A + x*B

     Grafo: Um grafo é uma coleção de vértices (ou nós) e arestas que conectam pares de vértices.
 Os grafos podem ser direcionados (arestas têm uma direção) ou não direcionados.